mscienski/code-challenge-starter-js/README.md

 # code-challenge-starter-js
-Starter pack for code challenges or short projects in JS
+Starter pack for code challenges or small projects in JS/ES-latest

 ## Windows
 Vagrantfile is provided for running on windows.
 This is because the syntax for